rabstolaf/bwsys/03_scripting.md

 ### User Interface <a name="userinterface"></a>

 * So far the backend of the bash scripts are looking promising.
-However the front end user interface is lacking
+However, the front end user interface is lacking.

 #### Tput
 * The tput command is a very powerful tool for output formatting.
-* It can get very complex fast so lets take it one step at a time and put them together at the end.
+* It can get very complex and fast so lets take it one step at a time and put them together at the end.
 * Try entering this in your command line:
 ```sh
 $ tput cols